 What’s appealing about the view is that Clearly retains the images.
 Although you can’t see it in the snap above, the tool kept my small thumbnail images.
 One downside is if you click the image’s magnifying glass, you don’t get the light box effect and features.

-The add-on also provides additional functionality via a control panel on right.
+The add-on also provides additional functionality via a control panel on the right.
 As expected, this includes Evernote integration although an account is not required.
 You can use the marker icon to highlight text which also appears within Evernote.

 If you don’t like the default view you can switch styles or create your own.
 Yes, you can even take my black text on white and reverse it.

 The bottom line is if you want a distraction-free reading experience, you should try out Evernote’s Clearly browser add-on.
+It's very useful for long articles and ones with pagination.
+The browser add-on works with Google Chrome.
+Mozilla Firefox and Opera.